Penguin Solutions (PENG)

 11. Balance Sheet Assessment

-12. Key Takeaways from Penguin Solutions’s Q3 Results
+12. Key Takeaways from Penguin Solutions’s Q4 Results

 13. Is Now The Time To Buy Penguin Solutions?

 Penguin Solutions doesn’t pass our quality test.
-For starters, its revenue growth was mediocre over the last five years.
-And while its operating margin didn’t move over the last five years, the downside is its low gross margins indicate some combination of pricing pressures or rising production costs.
+First off, its revenue growth was mediocre over the last five years.
+And while its rising cash profitability gives it more optionality, the downside is its low gross margins indicate some combination of pricing pressures or rising production costs.
 On top of that, its low free cash flow margins give it little breathing room.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.